Antagonistic pleiotropy hypothesis: Role in disease

 The survival of many serious genetic disorders in human evolutionary history has led researchers to explore the role of antagonistic pleiotropy in disease.
 If genetic disorders are caused by mutations to a single deleterious allele, then natural selection should eliminate carriers of this allele over evolutionary time, thereby lowering the frequency of these mutations.
 Yet, research shows that the incidence of such alleles in studied populations is often stable and relatively high.
 In a 2011 review article, Carter and Nguyen discuss several genetic disorders, arguing that, far from being a rare phenomenon, antagonistic pleiotropy might be a fundamental mechanism by which "alleles with severe deleterious health effects can be maintained at medically relevant frequencies with only minor beneficial pleiotropic effects."

 Alzheimer's disease and atherosclerosis

 Some researchers consider the relatively high frequency in human populations of the APOE ε4 allele at the APOE locus as an example of antagonistic pleiotropy.
 APOE "is a major supplier of cholesterol precursor for the production of ovarian oestrogen and progesterone... ".
 APEO has therefore been identified as a gene that influences fertility.
 At the same time, it increases the risk of atherosclerosis and Alzheimer's disease with age.
 Why has not this allele, which is associated with extremely detrimental health incomes not been replaced by the APOE ε3 allele, which has beneficial health effects?
 The answer is that APOE ε4 appears to confer early‐life advantages in potential fertility, particularly in infectious environments.
-It also has been shown to have positive impacts on cognitive developement in early life and protection against many cancers.
+It also has been shown to have positive impacts on cognitive development in early life and protection against many cancers.